|TensorFlow 1 version||View source on GitHub|

 2stores layer weights in a dense but sparsely-populated 2D matrix and implements the forward pass as a single matrix-multiply.
 It uses a lot of RAM but performs few (large) ops.

-It is recommended to benchmark both in the setting of interest to pick the most efficient one (in terms of speed and memory usage).
+It is recommended to benchmark each in the setting of interest to pick the most efficient one (in terms of speed and memory usage).
+Correct choice of implementation can lead to dramatic speed improvements (e.g. 50X), potentially at the expense of RAM.

 3D tensor with shape: